 Key Points on the Home Equity Loan vs Home Equity Line of Credit Choice

-Both a home equity line of credit and a home equity loan allow you to borrow against the appraised value of your home, providing you with cash when you need it.
+Both a home equity line of credit and a home equity loan allow you to borrow money against the appraised value of your home, providing you with cash when you need it.
 Here’s an explanation of the terms and the differences between the line of credit vs home equity loan to help you determine if they are right for you.

 If you’ve built up equity in your home—meaning its value exceeds the balance on your mortgage—you can use part of that equity to meet financial needs such as home improvement projects, large expenses, education costs, or unexpected expenses.